 The crash startled me anyway.

-I walked back towards you.
+I walked back towards you, got real close to your face so I knew you sure were listening, and lowered my voice to you.
 “Ain’t no star so big it don’t burn out some time.
 You better start taking better care of yourself.”
 You knew then it was a warning, and a threat.

 You looked pissed, and a dog ran from another room, shot right through, and out the open door.

 You sat down with your head in your hands and cried.
 I’ve never known much what to do with tears.

 So I didn’t do nothing but walk over to the kettle, and start cooking up some of the food I’d brought over earlier from my own pantry.
 You looked so pathetic there,and all I knew how to do was feed you.

 I wondered if you were having difficulty swallowing, I reckoned weeks since you last ate a square meal.

 You looked at me while we ate, I cant remember if I smiled at you or not, but we both knew you were grateful, no need for saying so.
 After dinner you looked edgy.
 Uncomfortable and tired.
 But jittery, you know.
 I didn’t know what to do next, but I thought it best not to leave you.
 Though I really did feel like getting out of there, getting back to my house, being alone again and finding that peace I’ve needed my whole life.
 Course, I couldn’t, and so I went upstairs and made up the bed in a spare room.
 I told you you need to go to bed if you can’t stay awake and not drink, and you went upstairs like a dutiful child.
 You knew what I said was right.